 Play As If Draw Offers Did Not Exist

-Luckily I always had the wish to beat stronger opponents.
-If you are interested how to do so, this article is for you.
+Luckily, I always had the wish to beat stronger opponents.
+If you are interested in how to do so, this article is for you.

-But I worked with a student some that had this habit of offering draws in better positions.
+But, I worked with a student who had a habit of offering draws in better positions.
 Especially for Kids (he was 11 years old back then) this is a major problem.

 After a few losses in good positions, his results and confidence started to improve tremendously.
 He had no choice but to go through these hard moments.
 The only thing he could do was focus on the next move.

 Then came the moment when I understood he learned a lesson for his whole life: in the last round of an Open tournament, he played on Board 1 and needed a win to catch the leader.